bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-05 10:29 Wednesday

-- [ ] The list views used int he milestone/target view don't lend themselves easily to the re-written views with templates because there are many (one for each milestone/sub-indicator combination) unsaved items.
+- [-] The list views used in the milestone/target view don't lend themselves easily to the re-written views with templates because there are many (one for each milestone/sub-indicator combination) unsaved items.
 The new view needs each of these to have a unique cache value.